 Open Celled vs. Closed Celled Acoustic Foam

-To understand how foam reduces sound, it’s important first to learn how to differentiate between the two type of foams that absorb sounds.
+To understand how foam reduces sound, it’s important first to learn how to differentiate between the two types of foams that absorb sounds.
 While both foams provide their own degree of insulation and barriers against noise, their properties distinguish them as two separate products.

-Airborne acoustical energy converts to heat and diminishes the amplitude of the noise signal.
-The power becomes lost in the process, which means it’s essential to choose the soundproofing material that matches the air movement or pressure waves with the right amount of control levels.
+Airborne acoustical energy converts to heat when contacting foam, diminishing the amplitude of the noise signal.
+The power of the sound becomes lost in the process, which means it’s essential to choose the soundproofing material that matches the air movement or pressure waves with the right amount of control levels.
 In other words, different types of foams will have different sound-absorbing characteristics.
 You’ll need to choose the best type for the sounds you plan on absorbing.

-Open cell foam provides a form that allows air to move through the material through porous spots and openings.
+Open-cell foam provides a form that allows air to move through the material through porous spots and openings.
 As the name implies, this foam has open cells that absorb both sounds and liquids by retaining these components into their cell chambers.
 Unfortunately, their irregular shape means the user often does not have control over the level of sound energy absorbed.
 Open-cell foam is best for absorbing mid- and high-frequency sounds.

 Closed-cell foam is a specific type of foam that boasts a higher R-Value than its open cell counterpart.
 Closed-cell foam has tightly-woven cells that produce a “closed” effect.
 Because of this, closed-cell foam results in a denser material that works better at absorbing low-frequency noise.

 Sound Absorption Through Air Movement

 So, does acoustic foam work?
 Yes — here’s how.
 Acoustical energy and airborne energy converts to heat during the process of sound saturation.
 Sound energy transforms into an absence of noise through absorption that transforms noises into heat, which produces the noise reduction levels you desire.